gspahlin/WhiskyAdvocate_ETL/README.md

 Goal 1 complete.

-a)New directions: do some basic exploration and analysis with the data, and engineer a few features
+a)<strike>New directions: do some basic exploration and analysis with the data</strike>

+Goal 2 complete (unless I think of other stuff to do here later)

-b)Use basic NLP to look at reviews and try to find important keywords for ML recommendation models.
+b) Use basic NLP to look at reviews and try to find important keywords for ML recommendation models.

-c)Develop an ML function (probably with a clustering method) that can identify several good whiskies similar to a selected whiskey to generate recommendations.
-KNN is probably a good choice for this task.
+      - Process the reviews by removing stop words, and using lemmitization to address conjugation
+      - vecorize using something like a bag of words model so that the reviews can be parsed by an ML model

-2) compile the data using an SQL database in postgreSQL.
+c) compile the data using an SQL database in postgreSQL.
 Ideally this can be done as a pipeline that automates insertion into the database, possibly using the
 SQLalchemy library of Python.
       - produce an erd and design a well constructed relational database for the information
+      - use SQL queries to answer some questions about specific whiskies and put screenshots into a folder:
+      Questions: What are the top 5 whiskies for each reviewer?, What types of whiskey does each reviewer review most often?
+What are the top 5 whiskies in several price ranges?
+What are the the top whiskies in some common whiskey categories.

+2)Develop an ML function (probably with a clustering method) that can identify several good whiskies similar to a selected whiskey to generate recommendations.
+KNN is probably a good choice for this task.

 3) Possibly write a flask API (and host on Heroku) that retrieves whiskies with certain characteristics, within a certain price range